The Best Beach Resorts near Malaga

 If its a quiet meal and a few drinks you prefer the city is bursting with places to enjoy all types of cuisine and there are some fantastic roof top bars which are the place to be for sun-downers and great views of the skyline.

 The swish new Hotel Room Mate Valeria has got people talking, recently opened for summer 2016.
-It is in possibly the best location in the city, bang central and within walking distance of the marina, old town and beach.
-It also has a great roof top bar and pool.
+It is in possibly the best location in the city, bang central and within a few minutes walk of the fantastic marina, old town, beach and Malaga Cathedral.
+It also has a great roof top bar and pool, perfect for escaping the busy city streets below while enjoying a pre or post dinner cocktail.

 For art lovers, look no further than the museum of Pablo Picasso in the city centre, Malaga was the famous artist’s birthplace and the museum has over 250 pieces of art donated by Picasso’s family members.
 If Picasso isn’t your thing, there are no less than 20 other museums in Malaga.

 The Malaga Pass has to be the best and cheapest way to see the best Malaga has to offer.
-With over 24 of the top tourist attractions included as well as discounts on hotels, shops and tourist services this one stop pass priced at just €28 guarantees you free entrance into all listed attractions and no queues!
+With over 24 of the top tourist attractions, including those mentioned above, as well as discounts on hotels, shops and tourist services this one stop pass priced at just €28 guarantees you free entrance into all listed attractions and no queues!

 Don’t Miss – Malaga Hot Spots